 In addition, the Clean Energy Regulator may initiate greenhouse and energy audits for reasons other than suspected non-compliance.
-For example, the agency may initiate audits on a risk management basis or to gather information on the regulated community’s compliance with particular aspects of the NGER Act.
-The agency would appoint the audit team leader and must notify the audited body before the audit engagement starts (sections 74 and 74A of the NGER Act).
+For example, the Clean Energy Regulator may initiate audits on a risk management basis or to gather information on the regulated community’s compliance with particular aspects of the NGER Act.
+The Clean Energy Regulator would appoint the audit team leader and must notify the audited body before the audit engagement starts (sections 74 and 74A of the NGER Act).

 The information collected through audits informs decisions on matters such as the targeting and effectiveness of capacity-building activities among registered corporations.
 These engagements also inform decisions on further compliance monitoring and enforcement actions.